-- A1 This situation will occur only in NCs accepting multiple outstanding MCTP control commands. - B2 This situation will occur only in NCs accepting multiple outstanding NC-SI commands. - A3, B3 An NC-SI AEN may be blocked if the channel is disabled or the package deselected.
+406 407 408 • A This row relates only to the precedence of MCTP base control messages over NC-SI and Ethernet messages and not over other MCTP message types.
+409 410 • A1 This situation will occur only in NCs accepting multiple outstanding MCTP control commands.
+411 412 • B2 This situation will occur only in NCs accepting multiple outstanding NC-SI commands.
+413 414 • A3, B3 An NC-SI AEN may be blocked if the channel is disabled or the package deselected.
 Thus it should not block MCTP Control or NC-SI responses.
+415 416 417 418 • C3 AENs should be sent in order of occurrence to avoid cases where the latest received status is obsolete.
+For example in the case of a link-down event followed by a link-up event, the AEN on the link-up event must not pass the AEN on the link-down event.
+419 420 • D4 Ethernet packets must be sent in order to avoid out-of-order events in the upper layers.

-Version 1.1.0 Published 15
+Version 1.2.0 Published 15